grafana/mimir/docs/sources/architecture/components/query-frontend/query-sharding.md

 ---
-title: Query sharding
+title: About query sharding
-weight: 1100
+weight: 10
 ---

-# Query sharding
+# About query sharding

 Mimir includes the ability to run a single query across multiple machines.
 This is achieved by breaking the dataset into smaller pieces.
 These smaller pieces are